For the Birds Radio Program

 - New Year's Resolution: eBird (Jan.
 29, 2015)

 eBird is a bird-listing program offered for free from the Cornell Lab of Ornithology.
 Laura has been using it sporadically since it started over a decade ago, but this year decided to commit herself to entering just about every bird she sees.
-How’s she doing?Duration: 4′50″ Related blog post
+How’s she doing?Duration: 4′50″ Related blog post with transcript

 - Driving slower is for the birds (Jan.
 26, 2015)